Logo

 )

-inject a new handler into the calling chain of the handlers definedy by the netsnmp_handler_registration pointer.
+Injects handler into the calling chain of handlers.

-int netsnmp_register_handler ( netsnmp_handler_registration reginfo )
+int netsnmp_register_handler ( netsnmp_handler_registration reginfo)

 void netsnmp_register_handler_by_name ( const char * name,